 Put two people together with an interest in soccer and they will probably talk for hours.
 Most teams are usually part of a wider social club, so the football and social activities go hand-in-hand.

 People of varying ages and abilities participate in martial arts making it a very sociable sport.
 Being a sport where people are in such close quarters to one another means that there is good interaction between members.
 Competitions around the country take members of all ages away together frequently.

 After much deliberation darts just made it into our top 10!
 The stereotype of beer swilling darts players is perhaps not that far from the truth.
-The game usually takes place somewhere where there are inevitably people drinking beer and then stepping up to the oche.
+The game usually takes place somewhere where alcohol is served, so players often combine a beer with stepping up to the oche.
 We must point out, there are still some very fit and slim darts players out there!